renatomoor/Flask-MVC/README.md

   password:  'XXXXXXXXX'               # Your database password
   database:   NOMPRENOMSUJET_BD_104_V1 # Your database name
   port:       3306                     # Your database port
-  mysql_path: '' # Only needed for WINDOWS -> with these we can do the backup of the database
+  mysql_path: '' #(OPTIONAL) Only if you are using external applications for mysql as (MAMP, UwAmp, XAMPP...) -> with these we can do the backup of the database

 server:
   address:  '0.0.0.0'                 # address to run your server Ex: 127.0.0.1 or 0.0.0.0